danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 }
 ```

-The last change our `readField` API makes is changing the return type.
+The last change our `readField` API makes is modifying the return type.
 While the `Query` object is correct that `readEmployees` would return an array of employees as part of a  query, in the context of `readField` we know that these will be references, so our `DeepReference` recursively converts any types in the `Array<Employee>` return type into references for us.

-> Note: You may have noticed that the DeepReference utility determines whether an object should be a Reference by the presence of an ID field, which won't always be correct if your type uses a different set of keys for its ID but this is correct most of the time and 100% of our use cases so far.
+> Note: The DeepReference utility determines whether an object should be a Reference by the presence of an ID field, which won't always be correct if your type uses a different set of keys for its ID but this is correct most of the time depending on your app and 100% of our use cases so far.

 This setup now gives us type safety that: